amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 As expected, if you plot `n` and `f(n)`, you will notice that it would be exactly like the function `2^n`.
 This algorithm has a running time of `O(2^n)`.

 **Note:** You should avoid functions with exponential running times (if possible) since they don't scale well.
 The time it takes to process the output doubles with every additional input size.
-But exponential running time is not the worst, there are others that take even longer.
+But exponential running time is not the worst yet; there are others that go even slower.
 Let's see one more example in the next section.

 # O(n!) - Factorial time